Alfresco/alfresco-ng2-components/docs/content-services/content-action.component.md

 }
 ```

-Code above checks the node name, and evaluates to `true` only if corresponding node is called "For Sale.docx".
+The code above checks the node name and evaluates to `true` only if the corresponding
+node is called "For Sale.docx".

-Please note that if you want to preserve `this` context within the evaluator function,
+Note that if you want to preserve `this` context within the evaluator function then
-its property should be declared as a lambda one:
+the property should be declared as a lambda function:

 ```ts
 funcName = (parameters): boolean => {